 Keep Your Writing Plain and Simple

-Readers like to read a simple and easy-to-understand text.
-So, instead of hard rocky mountain, your content should look like a plain field.
+Readers like to read a simple and easy to understand text.
+So, instead of a hard rocky mountain, your content should look like a plain field.
 Here’s what you can do:

-- Keep your sentence under 25 words with 1-2 syllable
+- Keep your sentences under 25 words with 1-2 syllables.

-These things will help keep your readers read more and remain on your blog for a longer duration.
-Neil Patel also shares his thoughts on how you can keep your visitors longer.
+These things will help keep your readers hooked and remain on your blog for a longer duration.
+This article also dives into how you can keep your visitors longer.

-No matter how good you are, you cannot come up with a finished content without edits.
-So, why waste time while you’re writing.
-Professionals always spend more time on content after they finished writing – on edits.
+No matter how good of a content writer you are, you cannot come up with a finished content without edits.
+Why waste time while you’re writing?
+Professionals always spend more time on content after they finish writing – on edits.

-Great content is not too hard to create.
-You just need to be consistent with your effort.
-The more you learn, the more you discover and adopt, and it will polish your writing skills.
+Great content is not too difficult to create – you just need to be consistent with your effort.
+The more you learn, the more you discover and adopt, which will help polish your writing skills.
 Don’t hesitate to bring in something out of the box, then build on the thought until you’re convinced about the idea.